 - Perioral dermatitis is an inflammatory rash occurring around the mouth, nose, chin and eyes.
 It is common in women and can be a result of using topical steroid medication.

 - Dermatitis.
 This is a common condition and can occur in a number of forms including eczema and contact dermatitis.
 Symptoms are itchy dry skin, rash or swollen, reddened skin.
 The sufferer may experience skin that blisters, oozes, crusts or flakes off.

 - Eczema (atopic dermatitis) causes redness, itching, and sometimes infections.
 The skin does not retain moisture very well, making it prone to allergens and irritants.
 When the skin gets irritated, it can trigger a release of chemicals that make it itchy.

-If you have sensitive skin or have ever suffered a tingling or a rash after using laundry detergent, there are a few steps you can take to minimize the risk of a flare up:
+If you have sensitive skin or have ever suffered a tingling or a rash after using laundry detergent, there are a few steps you can take to minimise the risk of a flare up:

 - Research the options available that use fragrance-free and dye-free detergents.
 Make sure you read the product reviews.
 Switch to one of these alternatives and determine if the symptoms disappear.
 A great alternative could be to switch to a detergent free solution such as Eco Egg.

 - If you go to a dry cleaner, you can find Green and Eco-friendly alternatives.

 If you want to understand more on allergens and how they make be affecting your skin, you can get in touch with Kiri, founder of AMPERNA®.
 Kiri can help you understand what might be triggering your dermatitis and breakouts and recommend a holistic approach to your skin health.